Cash Management: Put Your Excess Cash to Work

 A transparent, single fee for all cash management services*

-For cash that you may need in the next several years, investing in a short-term Treasury ladder offers stability, liquidity, and low transaction costs and provides a return well above what you get in a checking account.
+For cash you may need in the next several years, investing in a short-term Treasury ladder offers stability, liquidity, and low transaction costs.
+It provides a return well above what you get in a checking account.

 Reach out to the eCIO team for more information.